Around HTTP Request Hook

-will not work on Ruby 1.8.
+Note that `around_http_request` will not work on Ruby 1.8.
 It uses a fiber under the covers and thus is only available on interpreters that support fibers.
-On 1.8, you can use separate before_http_request
+On 1.8, you can use separate `before_http_request` and `after_http_request` hooks.

 include_http_adapter_for("<http_lib>")